amplitude/amplitude-docs/content/collections/data/en/streaming-transformations.md

 Keep these things in mind when streaming transformations from Amplitude:

-* You must enable this integration in each Amplitude project you want to use it in.
 * Amplitude sends selected event and user properties along with the event.
 * Amplitude targets an end-to-end p95 latency of 60s.
 This means 95% of Events streamed from Amplitude within 60s or less.
 Amplitude has internal processes, monitors, and alerts in place to meet this target.